 The Byzantine church of Saint Panteleimon in Bitzariano (or Pigi) is considered to be one of the oldest Christian temples in Crete.
-It is built in a beautiful natural environment and is located about 3 km near the small town Kastelli at province Pediada.
-It belongs to the architectural type of the three-aisled vaulted basilica, with its three aisles dedicated to Saint Panteleimon, Life Giving Spring (Zoodochos Pigi) and Saint John (Agios Ioannis).
+It is built in a beautiful natural environment and is located about 3 km near the small town Kastelli in the province of Pediada.
+It belongs to the architectural type of the three-aisled vaulted basilica, with its three aisles dedicated to Saint Panteleimon, Life-Giving Spring (Zoodochos Pigi), and Saint John (Agios Ioannis).

 What is near me?